JackelinDePaz/unemployment/README.md

-# Unemployment
+# Unemployment (ECON 2080) – Spring 2022

-This repository contains material for a half-semester graduate course on unemployment.

-## Instructor

-The course material was developed by [Pascal Michaillat](https://pascalmichaillat.org/) for ECON2080 at [Brown University](https://www.brown.edu).
-Finn Schuele helped develop the solutions to the problem sets and exam.
+This repository is a portal for Unemployment (ECON 2080) at [Brown University](https://www.brown.edu).
+The course is taught by [Pascal Michaillat](https://pascalmichaillat.org/).
+The portal contains the syllabus, provides a discussion forum, and hosts other course resources.

 ## Course webpage